* Dollar recovers as U.S. retail sales halt slide in U.S.

 , building on Tuesday's recovery, when it rallied more

-than 1 percent to pull away from a near one-month low of 102.85.
+than 1 percent to pull away from a near one-month trough of

 while growth-linked currencies also weakened.
 The